VladimirMarkovic86/personal-organiser-server/README.md

 **For purpose of making requests personal-organiser-client was made and you should start up personal-organiser-client also.**

+**MongoDB server should also be up and running and its URI link should be set in PROD_MONGODB environment variable**

 ## Authors

 * **Vladimir Markovic** - [VladimirMarkovic86](https://github.com/VladimirMarkovic86)